Heterosexual men who abuse their domestic partners

 Several features of common substance abuse treatment pose problems for domestic violence programs and inhibit collaboration between the two fields are the largely male clientele, the emphasis on family involvement, and the use of confrontational group therapy.
 Some domestic violence professionals worry that the male orientation in many substance abuse treatment programs makes these programs irrelevant to the realities of women’s lives, insensitive to their needs, and inapplicable to the issue of domestic violence.
 They also believe that enlisting the help of family members and significant others in the treatment process can, in the case of violent partners, endanger the survivor.

 Although there is some validity to these characterizations, education, communication, and cross-training can help to overcome barriers between substance treatment and domestic violence programs.
 Hawaii Island Recovery professionals are not only cross-culturally trained and knowledgeable of the many unique variables; they are also committed to the successful resolution and continuing recovery of each individual.
-Their combined experienced uniquely qualifies them to tailor-fit a therapeutic environment that will enhance, through enthusiasm, science, respect, a collaborative, personalized mode of treatment.
+Their combined experience uniquely qualifies them to tailor-fit a therapeutic environment that will enhance, through enthusiasm, science, respect, a collaborative, personalized mode of treatment.

 Hawaii Island Recovery

 Consider, no judgment rendered, only support and respect of your choice to make this frightening and brave choice.
-A team of dedicated professionals create an individual path to address what you need most for your breakthrough.
+A team of dedicated professionals creates an individual path to address what you need most for your breakthrough.
 Swimming with dolphins and beach yoga will ease the hard work that will be required to successfully slay your demons.
 Call to speak with one our totally not hard-selling compassionate representatives today.

 Despite the idyllic setting, this is a center committed to recovery.